Must I register for WBL annually or is it once off?

 - Summary (summary transcript) of a meeting with a mentor or supervisor)

-There is no need to write up additional documents as evidence.
+There is no need to write up additional documents or essays as evidence.
 Ongoing comments with reference to deliverables and inputs that tells a story of continuous development should be sufficient.

 Can I develop Fellowship Skills while still busy with Core APP WBL?